 The main source of income for the band is the annual "Café Suite".
-The band has held nine of these events so far, each one very well attended.
+The band has held eleven of these events so far, each one very well attended.
 The event combines a concert by the band along with finger food and beverages included in the price of each ticket.
 There are door prizes and a silent auction.
 In its 16 years of operation, the band has received no government support.
 Other income is derived from honoraria for performing at community events.

 The first Café Suite was held at the new St. Mary's Church in Metchosin.
 Those up to 2016 took place at The Forge church.
 Due to the event's growing popularity, the band decided it would be wise to move to a larger venue with more parking; we are grateful to Father Paul and the congregation of Our Lady of the Rosary Parish for the use of their large church hall.

 In the months before each year's Café Suite, members of the band request donations of items that could be used for either a silent auction item, or for a door prize.
 Donors are publicly acknowledged during the event, as well as on this website.